kiracherie/face_swap/README.md

     * haarcascade_frontalface_default.xml
     * haarcascade_frontalcatface_extended.xml

 **Note:** The haarcascade files can be found with cv2 installation, but they are included in the haarcascade_files folder for convenience.

+**Note:** Press 'q' to quit programs